LAMagicx/Pendulum-Solution/README.md

  - -A float Initial angle
  - -S float Initial speed

-The default values can be modifed in default.conf
+The default values and ranges can be modifed in values.conf

-todo:
- - add config file for default values and range